Vaujany and Alpe d’Huez Why It’s the Mecca of European Skiing

 If you are looking for some great accommodation you can find some great options both in Vaujany and Alpe d’Huez.
 You can look for chalets and apartments at Perle Oisans, Maison Rostaing, Hotel du V and many others.
 However, if you want the best experiences, Chalet Saskia offers a great location for large groups.
 While Vaujany and Alpe d’Huez can offer you good accommodation options you need to know how to pick the right resort for you.
 With a wide range of ski villages, you can choose from various ski-in and ski-out accommodations and apartments that suit your choice and budget.

 When you are in Alpe d’Huez and Vaujany you can find a few bars and restaurants that offer what you are after.
 If you are interested in food with live music and entertainment you can try La Folie Douce located at the top of the Marmotte chair lift.
 Secondly, you can try the food at Chalet Saskia and gobble up some delicious wood-oven pizzas at La Remise.
 If you want to enjoy a bar and self-service restaurant you can visit La Fruitiere.
 Hence, you can also enjoy some nightlife here along with other snow activities.

 If you are planning for family ski holidays in the French Alps you need to consider Vaujany and Alpe d’Huez on your list.
+Get in touch with Ski Peak.
 With massive ski areas, reliable weather conditions, excellent beginner piste trails and amazing off-piste terrain, sumptuous food and après ski and affordable accommodation it has truly become the mecca of European skiing.